ouster-lidar/ouster-sdk/python/docs/quickstart.rst

 ======================

 At this point, you should have defined ``source`` using either a pcap file or UDP data streaming directly from a sensor.
-Let's read from ``source`` until we get to the 84th frame of data:
+Let's read from ``source`` until we get to the 50th frame of data:

 .. code:: python

    >>> from contextlib import closing
    >>> from more_itertools import nth
    >>> with closing(client.Scans(source)) as scans:
-   ...     scan = nth(scans, 84)
+   ...     scan = nth(scans, 50)

 .. note::

     If you're using a sensor and it takes a few seconds, don't be alarmed!
-It has to get to the 84th frame of data, which would be 8.4 seconds into recording for a sensor in 1024x10 mode.
+It has to get to the 50th frame of data, which would be 5.0 seconds for a sensor running in 1024x10 mode.

 Now that we have a frame of data available as a :py:class:`.LidarScan` datatype, we can extract the range measurements and turn them into a range image where each column corresponds to a single